Aspirin and omeprazole

 Aspirin and omeprazole may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have severe breathing problems, sinus problems, or nasal polyps, if you take medicine that contains rilpivirine, or if you've had an asthma attack or severe allergic reaction to aspirin or an NSAID (nonsteroidal anti-inflammatory drug).
+You should not use aspirin and omeprazole if you take medicine that contains rilpivirine, or if you've ever had an asthma attack or severe allergic reaction after taking aspirin or another NSAID (nonsteroidal anti-inflammatory drug).

 Before taking this medicine